Trisna14/plunge/README.md

 # Plunge is Semi-finished Program used to get data from **Rest API** and JSON FILE using Vanilla JavaScript :pencil2:

-### Write a script to get data from the rest API on the Front End
+### Write a script to get data from the rest API on the Front End multiple data retrieval

 **For Example**
 ```javascript